kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

 </small>

  2. Program to ask for a co-ordinate point (x, y).
 And print in which quadrant it lies in.
 If it lies in any axes print the name of the axis instead.
-For eg: (5, 0) should print 'X-Axis' but (5, - 5) should print '4st Quadrant'.
+For eg: (5, 0) should print `X-Axis` but (5, - 5) should print `4st Quadrant`.
  3. Program to calculate the factorial of integer `n` taken from user input.
  4. Program to store a list of several users with information: username, email and password.
 Ask user name and password from the user and check if the combination of username/password matches with the credentials we have in our predefined list.